 This is the true story of the rise and fall of nesiritide, a prescription drug for heart failure, and the company that brought it to market, Scios.
 It’s a revealing look at what it really takes to develop a drug and then take it to market… and all the things that can go wrong.

-Mills tells the story in a way that is accessible to non-clinicians and those not familiar with drug trials and the pharmaceutical industry.
-Readers walk step-by-step through the development of a new drug – through its successes and subsequent decline.
+Mills tells the story in a way that is accessible to those not familiar with drug trials and the pharmaceutical industry.
+Readers walk step-by-step through the development of a new drug – its successes and subsequent decline.
 With humor and humility, Mills shares a cautionary tale about influences still impacting the industry today so that others might not make the same mistake.

 “This remarkably insightful book gives true meaning to the apocryphal moan from the pharmaceutical CEO as he travels home after an FDA slap down: ‘Drug development ain’t for sissies.’”
 Peter Kowey, MD, author of Lethal Rhythm, Deadly Rhythm, and The Empty Net.